tc39/tc39.github.io/README.md

 ## Monthly planning call

+The monthly planning call is currently cancelled, as all of our work is taking place asynchronously.
+In case we want to start the calls again:

 We have planning meetings every month, on the _last Tuesday at 10:00 AM CEST_.
 If you would like to join, come say hi at the IRC channel!
 The meeting is held on Google Hangouts [here](https://hangouts.google.com/call/lxrlUjS_VlOcuRU6BsFBAAEI).

+## Site Deployment

+We use github actions to deploy the website to the branch gh-pages.
+If there are any issues with the deployment, please ping @codehag and she will fix it.